IMCM-OX/terra-wdl-demo/README.md

 # terra-wdl-demo

 #todo
-- workflow to filter a VCF file
+- workflow to manipulate a simple tsv file
 - setup table on terra